adilsammar/woolly-of-cv/assets/mnist/docs/Assignment6/ReadMe.md

     * For LN, we will be calculating mean and variance along the images
     * For GN, we will be forming groups among the channels and we will be calculating mean and variance for these groups.

-## Now let's about the <b> Regressions </b>,
+## Now let's about the Regressions,

-Before diving into what is L1 and L2 Regression firstly let's talk about Linear Regression.
+Before diving into what is L1 and L2 Regression let's talk about Linear Regression.

-Here let's take an example,
+Here,let's take an example

   ![Bestfit](../../assets/Bestfit.png)